Michal Grman (ice hockey)

 Michal Grman (born July 30, 1982) is a Slovak former professional ice hockey defenceman.

+Career

 Grman played 39 games in the Czech Extraliga for HC Karlovy Vary until he was released by the team on November 22, 2013.
 He also played in the Tipsport Liga for MHk 32 Liptovský Mikuláš, HK Nitra, MsHK Žilina, HC Kosice and HC '05 Banská Bystrica.